-A personal challenge to create a delightful experience for a worthy audience, and have FUN with design again.
-Craft an engaging experience that encourages astronaut exercise on board the International Space Station (ISS.)
-Transform rough, raw data provided by the COLBERT and BD-2 treadmills into consumable, actionable statistics.
-Offer astronauts their personal exercise metrics as well as ISS crew progress via a leaderboard.
-Engage a diverse group of international astronauts and the public, if appropriate.
+Encourage astronaut exercise on board the International Space Station (ISS.)
+Transform raw data provided by the COLBERT and BD-2 treadmills into consumable, actionable statistics.
+Offer astronauts personal exercise metrics as well as crew progress.
+Engage both a diverse group of international astronauts and the public.

 Employ gamification to infuse delight into an otherwise grueling daily exercise routine (2.5hrs!)
 Amplify camaraderie through the pursuit of a common goal: a relay to the moon from earth.
 Utilize a progressive web app to ensure the experience is available on any device aboard the ISS.
 Compensate for less-than-stellar internet connectivity with PWA offline functionality.
-Integrate a multi-lingual approach to ensure participation.
 Increase traffic on the NASA homepage by allowing us earth-bound star-gazers to follow crew progress in real-time, and maybe someday play along with them.

 Step 1: Question.
 Delving into the beautiful mind of an astronaut...not a bad gig!
 This user base appeals to me because they're an inherently interesting, complicated and diverse group of people.
 I know the basics but desired a deeper understanding.
 For instance, what technical and interpersonal skills does it take to become part of this rarified group of humans?
 What joys and stresses are placed on the human body during space travel?
 To find the answers, I consumed countless astronaut interviews (both on-the-ground and in orbit), combed through NASA and Wiki profiles, submitted multitudinous Google inquiries, and read astronaut Chris Hadfield's tome An Astronaut's Guide to Life on Earth.